vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

     - Arrange a network with N validators and 1 ersatz validator.
     - Set `network.validators.multisig.numberOfSigners` = N.
     - Arrange for one of the validators to be demoted and the ersatz validator to be promoted.
-    - Update the multisig contract by removing the demoted validator, and adding the new tendermint validator.
+    - Update the multisig contract on all bridges by removing the demoted validator, and adding the new tendermint validator.
     - Verify that rewards are paid out at the end of the epoch.
 1. No rewards paid out if multisig not updated.
 Rewards continued when fixed. (<a name="0069-VCBS-067" href="#0069-VCBS-067">0069-VCBS-067</a>)
     - Arrange a network with N validators and 1 ersatz validator.
     - Set `network.validators.multisig.numberOfSigners` = N.
     - Arrange for one of the validators to be demoted and the ersatz validator to be promoted.
     - Verify that no rewards are paid out on the first epoch.
-    - Update the multisig contract by removing the demoted validator, and adding the new tendermint validator.
+    - Update all multisig contracts by removing the demoted validator, and adding the new tendermint validator.
     - Verify that rewards are paid out at the end of the epoch.
-1. Any vega key with number of governance tokens more than or equal to `spam.protection.minMultisigUpdates` or a vega key that belongs to a validator can submit a request to the vega network to obtain the signature bundle that would update the ethereum multisig signers to be the ethereum keys of the current consensus (tendermint) validators up to `network.validators.multisig.numberOfSigners`.
+1. Any vega key with number of governance tokens more than or equal to `spam.protection.minMultisigUpdates` or a vega key that belongs to a validator can submit a request to the vega network to obtain the signature bundle that would update the multisig signers to be the ethereum keys of the current consensus (tendermint) validators up to `network.validators.multisig.numberOfSigners`.
 This request can only be submitted once per epoch per vega key.
 Once multisig uses weights it will also include the correct weights. (<a name="0069-VCBS-068" href="#0069-VCBS-068">0069-VCBS-068</a>)
 1. Replace a validator with a new node via promotion/demotion.
-Ensure that rewards are paid out at the end of the epoch if the multisig is updated to match the new validator. (<a name="0069-VCBS-071" href="#0069-VCBS-071">0069-VCBS-071</a>)
+Ensure that rewards are paid out at the end of the epoch if all multisigs are updated to match the new validator. (<a name="0069-VCBS-071" href="#0069-VCBS-071">0069-VCBS-071</a>)

 ### Re-Issuing Signature Bundles by non Validators